Setting Child Support Payment Amounts

-The Child Support Standard provides guidelines to Wisconsin courts for setting payment amounts for child support and medical support.
-These guidelines are based on the belief that both parents are responsible for supporting their children, whether they live together or not.
+The Child Support Standard provides guidelines to Wisconsin courts for setting amounts for child support and medical support.
+The Standard offers instructions for establishing equitable child support amounts.
+The Standard is based on the principle that whenever possible, both parents are responsible to support their children, whether they live together or not.

 • the time a child spends with each parent